Graph and wreath products of cellular automata: Definitions and conventions

 Usually, we define a cellular automaton by explaining what its action is on a dense set of configurations.
+Dense refers to the topological meaning, i.e.\ a dense set $Y \subset \Sigma^\Z$ is just a set such that for every $n\in\N$, every word of length $2n+1$ appears as $y|_{\{-n, \ldots, n\}}$ for some $y \in Y$.

-This is easier than giving a local rule, because in the local rule we only see what happens in individual cells, while the behavior of the group of cells is usually highly coordinated and is really just a coding (application through a suitable conjugating map) of some natural action.
+Describing the rule on a dense set is easier than giving a local rule, because in the local rule we only see what happens in individual cells, while the behavior of nearby cells is usually highly coordinated and is really just a coding (application through a suitable conjugating map) of some natural action.
+We want to make sure that the cells agree on the interpretations, and the best way to do this is to only describe the rule directly in terms of such an interpretation.
+The ``dense'' assumption is mainly a matter of presentation: it allows us to assume that no behavior (like a repetition of symbols from some subset of the alphabet) continues infinitely, avoiding the need to discuss infinite tails separately.

 On the other hand, when the rule is given by describing the action, it is not automatic that it is shift-commuting (but it is if we only discuss coordinates relatively).
-It is also not automatic that it extends to a continuous map, and for this one should check that it is uniformly continuous.
-This is discussed in more detail in \cite{Sa16a}.
-On the third hand, when the rule is given by describing a natural action directly, reversibity is trivial.
+It is also not automatic that it extends to a continuous map, and thus we need to be sure that our maps defined on the dense set are in fact \emph{uniformly continuous}, i.e.\ we can give some bound on how far we need to look to determine the image at some cell.
+However, this should in practice be completely obvious in each case.
+On the third hand, when the rule is given by describing a natural bijective action directly, reversibity is trivial.